two toys representing couple and needs divorce financial advice

 Divorce Financial Advice For The Recently Separated

 Deciding to separate comes with a unique set of financial challenges.
-It’s not just about dividing income.
+It is not just about dividing income.
 Shared assets such as property need to be considered.
 Child support may come into play.
 Investments may be split up or disappear entirely.
 It can be a confusing time financially, but there are many ways to get through it.
 Here is some divorce financial advice for your next phase in life.

 Remember This Divorce Financial Advice To Help You